mrdetective007/Optiroute_TSP_Algorithm_Analyser/README.md

 * __Greedy__
 * __Brute Force__

-When the solution is found it is plotted using Matplotlib and for some algorithms you can see the intermediate results
+When the solution is found it is plotted using Matplotlib and for some algorithms, you can see the intermediate results

 ### Example visualizations
 The following visualizations are all applied on the [EIL51 dataset](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/eil101.tsp)